 Regular Contact Lens Exams

 As we mentioned before, if you wear contact lenses (no matter how frequently or infrequently) you need to be seen by an optometrist once a year.
 These annual exams check for problems that might have arisen from contact usage, or any new developing eye health issues.

 Eye Care Insurance

 Check out our Insurance page where we list all accepted insurance providers to see if we accept your insurance plan.
-We will be more than happy to help file out of network claims.
+We will be more than happy to help file out-of-network claims.
 If you don’t see your insurance on the list, don’t panic!
-Give us a call and we’ll be happy to assist your with all your insurance needs.
+Give us a call and we’ll be happy to assist you with all your insurance needs.

 Schedule Your Eye Appointment today with our Noblesville Eye Doctor

 While we will be happy to file Medicare claims for you, they reimburse the patient directly.
 This means the payment will still be collected at the time of the exam.